NEWS AND LINKS

 http://www.pasttimesradio.co.uk/ Richard Booth's repair service for vintage radios and amplifiers, "Junk Shop" for new and salvaged spares, and a growing resource of tuning dial images.

 http://www.vintageradioworld.co.uk/index.htm * Site belonging to Tony Thompson, author of Vintage Radios.
 An ample resource for anyone interested in any aspect of vintage radio.
+Tony made it known that he was going to archive his site, but it was off the air when last checked.

 http://www.tvstudiohistory.co.uk Martin Kempton’s excellent site with a wealth of information on current and past TV studios.